leafOfTree/vim-project/README.md

 Then you can press <kbd>c-e</kbd>(:ProjectList) to open a project from the list.

-It's recommended to `set sessionoptions-=options` to avoid overload and only set it back when you require it.
+It's recommended but not necessary to `set sessionoptions-=options` to avoid options overload.

 ## Installation